4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 In *filePath*, pass the path and name of the document to be imported.
-The following formats are supported :
+Se soportan los siguientes formatos:

 * Les documents 4D View Pro (extensión ".4vp")
 * Microsoft Excel (extension ".xlsx")